sws2apps/jw-epub-parser/TRANSLATION.md

 ## Get started

-1. Open [Congregation Program for Everyone](https://crowdin.com/project/cpe-lmmo) projec on Crowdin
+1. Open the [JW EPUB Parser](https://crowdin.com/project/cpe-jw-epub-parser) project on Crowdin
 2. Find your locale and start translation.
 Find more details in [guide for volunteer translators](https://support.crowdin.com/for-volunteer-translators/)

 All translated and approved content will be pushed to this repo automatically.
 You don't need to create any PRs with translation.